 Any permanent updates to the firewall will be noted on this page and also in the Network Firewall settings in My Internode.

-Any temporary additions to the firewall (necessary to deal with a specific virulent new network 'worm' or similar) will be notified in an advisory.
+Any temporary additions to the firewall (to deal with a new network 'worm' or similar) will be notified in an advisory.

 Yes, login to My Internode, then select the "Network Firewall Settings" menu item, and then turn it off.